ChieveiT/coeus-project/README.md

 ## Quick Start

 * Download zip from the master branch.
-(If you are a chinese user, there is a version with all deps which have been installed in branch [master-with-deps](https://github.com/ChieveiT/coeus-project/tree/master-with-deps).
-Well, fuck GFW.)
+(If you are a chinese user, there is a version with all deps which have been installed in branch [master-with-deps](https://github.com/ChieveiT/coeus-project/tree/master-with-deps).)
 * Unzip the project and rename the project to what you want.
 * Install deps. (skip when using `master-with-deps`)
 ```shell